Sunday, July 06, 2008

 People were lounging, relaxing, connecting.
 It was a friendly scene.
 Communal.
 Very 1960s.
 Passers-by stopped to lean over the railing and take in a little of the vibe.

 I scanned the panoramic view and pinpointed myself in the landscape as if I were looking down from a great height.
 I could visualize the waterways and terrain.
-I could see that the East River was the channel that separated Long Island Sound from New York Harbor.
-I could imagine what this must have looked like before the buildings, bridges, retaining walls, housing projects and insane asylums.
+I could see that the East River was the channel that separated Long Island Sound from

 I was visualizing a verdant and pristine place inhabited by Lenape tribes that once navigated these waters in canoes, relied on an abundance of fish, sought shade under the elm and sycamore trees and knew enough to respect the land that sustained them.
-I was glad the waters of the East River were not as dirty as they once were.
-But less dirty is not the same as clean.
+I was glad the waters of the

 I remembered watching a nature documentary about insects narrated by David Attenborough, who ended the series of films with a sobering notion.
 If mankind were suddenly to disappear from the face of the Earth, life would go on as if nothing happened.
 The ants would continue to build their colonies, the worms would continue to churn the soil, the spiders would continue to spin their webs.